 Other bonds - the council also holds other high credit quality corporate bonds.
 These are held primarily for the purposes of liquidity providing a low credit risk holding.
-These are bought and sold in relation to cash needs and it is proposed these are valued at amortised cost.
+These are bought and sold in relation to cash needs and therefore the valuation will be such that the market value changes will not be charged against Council Tax.